Car Won’t Start After an Accident

 Many cars, such as BMW, automatically disconnect the battery when the airbags blow.
 The PYRO fuse on the positive battery terminal is designed to blow if the airbags deploy or your car determines that you are involved in an accident.

-In 2015 and newer Mercedes-Benz cars, engine start is disabled by the engine control module (ECU) and will need to reset with a scanner.
+In 2015 and newer Mercedes-Benz cars, the engine control module (ECU) disables engine start, which must be reset with a scanner.

 Check Fuse Box